enze-chen/mi-book-2021/_sources/week_1/05/day_05.md

 ## Goals for today

 - Discuss some more about MI research for high-κ dielectrics.
-- Brainstorm with peers what's been done/learned, what needs to be done/learned, .
+- Brainstorm with peers what's been done/learned, what needs to be done/learned, an initial gameplan, etc.

 <!-- ```{admonition} Milestone
 :class: important